 Language has become a serious issue for multinational corporations and healthcare operations in the United States.

-Research in this sub-field of international management has blossomed in the past decade, generating powerful data pointing to the need for interpreters within the daily operations of international business.
+Research in this sub-field of international management has blossomed in the past decade, generating powerful data pointing to the need for interpreters within the daily operations of medical facilities and in international business.
 However, there is a strong bias toward language standardization so as to eliminate language difference.